asadovka/cyb_web2/docs/Vision_and_Scope.md

 Transactions and blocks;

 1. Transactions tab:

+- Time [date] - time of getting transaction to mempool
 - Hash [string] - hash of transaction
 - Block [number] - number of block
 - Sender[number]- number of inputs